joelcarlson/radiomics/README.md

 Texture Matrices
 ================

-In the package are functions for calculating four different types of matrices used to quantify the texture of an image.
+In the package are functions for calculating four different types of matrices and associated feature sets used to quantify the texture of an image.

 These matrices are the:

--   Gray Level Co-occurrence Matrix
+-   Grey Level Co-occurrence Matrix
--   Gray Level Run Length Matrix
+-   Grey Level Run Length Matrix
--   Gray Level Size Zone Matrix
+-   Grey Level Size Zone Matrix
--   Multiple Gray Level Size Zone Matrix
+-   Multiple Grey Level Size Zone Matrix

 Detailed descriptions and references for each matrix can be found [here](http://joelcarlson.me/2015/07/10/radiomics-package/) Detailed usage directions for calculating features and matrices can be found in the package vignette (use `browseVignettes(package = "radiomics")`)